N-Quasi-Abelian Categories vs N-Tilting Torsion Pairs: -tilting torsion classes for

-\begin{remark} When the Quillen exact structure is the minimal one (split short exact sequences) we have $D(\cE,{\cE}x_{\rm split})=K(\cE)$.
-The previous definition coincides with the notions \emph{weak kernel} and \emph{weak pull-back square} (see Definition~\ref{D1.4}).
+\begin{remark} The notion of $(\cE,{\cE}x)$-pre-kernel (resp. $(\cE,{\cE}x)$-pre-cokernel) is not functors due to the lack of the unicity in their definition.
+Nevertheless its existence is equivalent to require the existence of kernels in the quotient category ${ \rfp\cE\over \reff_{{\cE}x}\cE}$ (see Remark~\ref{R:pk}) which is a necessary and sufficient condition to prove that this quotient category is an abelian category (see Theorem~\ref{T:HvsCF}).
+When the Quillen exact structure coincides with the minimal one (split short exact sequences) we have $D(\cE,{\cE}x_{\rm split})=K(\cE)$ and the previous definitions reduce to the notions \emph{weak kernel} and \emph{weak pull-back square} (see Definition~\ref{D1.4}).